github/developer.github.com/content/v3/repos/hooks.md

 -----|------|--------------
 `url`|`string` | **Required**.
 The URL to which the payloads will be delivered.
 `content_type`|`string` | The media type used to serialize the payloads.
 Currently, only `json` is supported.
-Default: `json` `secret`|`string` | If defined, then HTTP request that deliver the payloads will include an `X-Hub-Signature` header.
+Default: `json` `secret`|`string` | If defined, then HTTP requests that deliver the payloads will include an `X-Hub-Signature` header.
 The value of this header is computed as the [HMAC hex digest of the body, using the `secret` as the key][hub-signature].
 `insecure_ssl`|`boolean` | Determines whether the SSL certificate of the host for `url` will be verified when delivering payloads.
 Default: `0` (verification is performed)

 Here's how you can setup a hook that posts payloads in JSON format: